d-steve/homebridge-dynamic-timer/README.md

   - tick: The interval (in ms).
   - step: How much to decrement value by each interval.
 Set to 0 to disable.
   - relative: for LightBulb only.
 When 1, display brightness as a percent of originally set value remaining instead of number of intervals remaining.
 Default 0

-Below is the remainder of the forked README.md file with changes to reflect modifications:

 # Installation
 1. Install homebridge using: `npm install -g homebridge`